a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 #### Modularity
 A script will make use of the building blocks of programming such as conditionals and loops to make decisions and automate a series of tasks.
-A group of commands that act a unit constitutes a module that can be recycled in the future.
+A group of commands that act as a unit constitutes a module that can be recycled in the future.
 These modules are often re-written as `functions` so that they can be easily included in other scripts.

 - Function can be thought as a small script within a script.